volatile/i18n/README.md

 ```

 Function example:

 ```Go
 i18n.TransN(c, "apple", 7)
 ```
-Results in `There are 7 apples.`
+…results in `There are 7 apples.`.

 ### Numbers

-Use `Num(*core.Context, interface{})` the get a formatted number with decimal and thousands marks.
+Use [`Num`](https://godoc.org/github.com/volatile/i18n#Num) to get a formatted number with decimal and thousands marks.
-The special `decimalMark` and `thousandsMark` fields will be used from the matched locale.
+If set, the special `decimalMark` and `thousandsMark` keys will be used from the matched locale.

 ### Views functions

-To use internationalization in templates, `i18n.ViewsFuncs` provides a map of all functions.
+[`ViewsFuncs`](https://godoc.org/github.com/volatile/i18n#ViewsFuncs) provides a map of all functions usable in templates.

 Example with the [Response](https://github.com/volatile/response) package: